 As with previous years, an invitation was extended to the Lemnos Gallipoli Commemorative Committee to take part in this commemoration.
 Myself and our President, Lee Tarlamis, laid a wreath as part of the ceremony.

+The event was attended by Sir Angus Huston, AK, AFC, who was a key supporter in the erection of the Australian Turkish Friendship Memorial.
 The service commenced at the Memorial with its annual award to an individual who made a significant contribution to Australian and Turkish friendship.
 This year's winner was Sir Angus Huston AK AFC.
 The presentation is photographed above.

 Also in attendance was Ms Natalie Suleyman MP, representing the Premier of Victoria, along with other State and Federal MP's.
 Mr Ersel Ozdemir, the Consul-General of the Republic of Turkey was also in attendance.
 Both Ms Suleyman, Mr Ozdemir and Sir Angus Huston addressed the main service within the Sanctuary of the Shrine of Remembrance.